Seattle’s Ascent Outdoors is reopening in July under new ownership, with focus on diversity

-The sudden closure of the two Ascent Outdoors stores and its partner store Ascent Cycle this April shocked Seattle’s biking, hiking, and climbing community because these stores served as a hub for the area’s outdoors community for 23 years before they abruptly went out of business.
+The sudden closure of the two Ascent Outdoors stores and its partner store Ascent Cycle this April shocked Seattle’s biking, hiking and climbing community because these stores served as a hub for the area’s outdoors community for 23 years before they abruptly went out of business.

-But there’s good news for outdoors enthusiasts: Ascent Outdoors is set to re-open sometime this July, with an emphasis on diversity and community.
+But there’s good news for outdoors enthusiasts: Ascent Outdoors is set to reopen sometime this July, with an emphasis on diversity and community.

 The Ballard-based Ascent Outdoors store and the Ascent Cycle store are now owned by Seattle resident Sandeep Nain, the founder of retail and mountain climbing group Miyar Adventures LLC.

-When Nain heard about Ascent Outdoors closing, he was shocked and disappointed even though the store was one of his main competitors.
-As an avid member of Seattle’s climbing scene, initial news of the store’s closing flooded his social networks in the spring: “My friend texted me a picture of the Ballard store.
+When Nain heard about Ascent Outdoors’ closing, he was shocked and disappointed even though the store was one of his main competitors.
+As an avid member of Seattle’s climbing scene, initial news of the store’s closing flooded his social networks in the spring.
+“My friend texted me a picture of the Ballard store.
 Immediately I thought if there was something I could do,” Nain said in a phone interview Wednesday.

 Like so many Seattle climbers, Nain wanted to see the store reopen.
 So, he decided to do something about it.
 He placed an offer on the company and was soon discussing the lease with the original shop owner and current property owner, Greg Shaw.